-So, he just mentions these things in brief, he says that it’s “for the purpose of meditation,” in other words, one has to meditate on this, really think about it, accustom it, and so on.
-And this is an explanation of reality which has been “proven,” in other words, it has been proven logically, it’s been proven then by experience, by valid experience.
+Atisha just mentions these things in brief; he says that it’s “for the purpose of meditation,” in other words, one has to meditate on this, really think about it, become accustomed to it and so on.
+This is an explanation of reality which has been “proven;” in other words, it has been proven logically by experience, by valid experience.
 Once one is convinced that this is so, that gives us the opportunity to actually perceive this, to perceive things in this way.
-So, it has been proven; it’s not just an invalid set of philosophical tenets.
+Thus, it has been proven; it’s not just an invalid set of philosophical tenets.

-(53) Thus, since you cannot be aimed at the inherent existence of any thing, without exception, Meditation on the lack of inherent identity is meditation on discriminating awareness.
+(53) Thus, since you cannot be aimed at the self-establishing nature of anything, without exception, meditation on the lack of (self-established) identities is meditation on discriminating awareness.

-No matter what we focus on, nothing has inherent existence, nothing has an inherent identity.
-Then what about voidness itself?
-Does that have an inherent existence?
-And how do we actually go from a conceptual to a non-conceptual cognition of voidness?
+No matter what we focus on, nothing has self-established existence, and nothing has a self-established identity.
+Then, what about voidness itself?
+Does that have self-established existence?
+How do we actually go from a conceptual to a non-conceptual cognition of voidness?
 Those two questions are very much related to each other.

-(54) With discriminating awareness, an inherent nature of any phenomenon is never seen; and it is explained that the same is true regarding the actuality of discriminating awareness itself.
-In this (way) meditate (on voidness) non-conceptually.
+(54) With discriminating awareness, a self-establishing nature of any phenomenon is never seen; and it is explained that the same is true regarding the actuality of discriminating awareness itself.
+In this (way), meditate (on voidness) non-conceptually.

-(55) This compulsive existence which comes from conceptual thoughts (of inherent existence) has a true nature (merely fabricated) by these conceptual thoughts.
-Therefore, the state of being rid of all these conceptual thoughts, without an exception, is the supreme Nirvana State Beyond Sorrow.
+(55) This compulsive existence, which has come from conceptual thoughts (grasping for self-established existence), has an identity nature (merely fabricated) by conceptual thought.
+Therefore, the state of being rid of all concepts, barring none, is the supreme Nirvana State Beyond Sorrow.

-When we talk about grasping for true existence, for inherent existence, this is something which occurs in a manifest way only with conceptual cognition.
+When we talk about grasping for truly established existence, for self-established existence, this is something that occurs in a manifest way only with conceptual cognition.
 Everybody accepts that.
-But the habits of that grasping for inherent existence are there while we have just a sense perception.
-So we’re not rid it by just getting non-conceptual sense cognition.
+However, the habits of that grasping for self-established existence are there while we have just sense perception, where it is still making an appearance of self-established existence.
+We’re not rid of the habits of grasping by just getting non-conceptual sense cognition.

-But we have it in a manifest form conceptually, with conceptual cognition.
-So, grasping for inherent existence means to grasp at things to exist inherently the way that they appear, so it means believing it.
-So, our “compulsive existence” in samsara, with all its problems, “comes from these conceptual thoughts,” in other words, the grasping for inherent existence.
+We have that grasping in a manifest form conceptually, then, with conceptual cognition.
+Grasping for self-established existence means to grasp at things as existing in the way that they appear to us, which is with self-established existence, so it means believing them to exist in that way.
+Our “compulsive existence” in samsara, with all its problems, “has come from these conceptual thoughts,” this grasping for self-established existence.

 Atisha now supports his explanation with quotations from the Buddha:

-(56) Like this as well, the Vanquishing Master Surpassing All has said, “Conceptual thought (of inherent existence) is great unawareness, that which makes you fall into the ocean of uncontrollably recurring existence.
+(56) Like this as well, the Vanquishing Master Surpassing All has said, “Conceptual thought (grasping for self-established existence) is great unawareness, that which makes you fall into the ocean of uncontrollably recurring existence.

-The “Vanquishing Master Surpassing All,” that’s the meaning of the word bhagavan; vanquished, gotten rid of all the obscurations, mastered all the good qualities, and surpassed even Brahma.
+The “Vanquishing Master Surpassing All,” that’s the meaning of the word bhagavan; vanquishing in the sense of one who has gotten rid of all the obscurations, mastered all the good qualities and surpassed even Brahma.

-So, Buddha said that when we have this conceptual thought, that this is unawareness.
-The conceptual thought itself has not only grasping for true existence... well, conceptual thought is not merely, as I say, just thinking verbally, the main point of it is that it has the grasping for inherent existence.
+Buddha said that when we have this conceptual thought, that is unawareness.
+Conceptual thought is not merely thinking verbally; it can be non-verbal as well.
+The main problem with conceptual thought is that it has grasping for self-established existence.
 That’s what is meant by “conceptual thought is great unawareness.”

 It is very important to identify what is the fault of conceptual cognition.
-The fault of it is not that it focuses on something through an idea of it, which is what conceptual cognition is – if you have no idea of what voidness means, how could you actually focus on it?
-So that’s not its fault.
-Its major fault is that it has grasping for inherent existence with it.
-That’s the troublemaker of it.
-So, it’s this grasping for inherent existence that comes with conceptual cognition, that conceptual cognition has as part of it, that makes you fall into samsara.
+The fault of it is not that it focuses on something through a category of it, which is what conceptual cognition does.
+If we have no idea or concept of what the category “voidness” means, how could we actually focus on it?
+That’s not its fault.
+Its major fault is that it has grasping for self-established existence with it.
+That’s the troublemaker aspect of it.
+It’s this grasping for self-established existence that comes with conceptual cognition – that conceptual cognition has as part of it – that makes us fall into samsara.

-Atisha says to “stay in single-minded concentration devoid of this conceptual thought,” and the only way it can be devoid of this conceptual thought is with the understanding of voidness – not only voidness, but the voidness of voidness.
-By staying with this non-conceptual cognition of voidness, then that will clear the mind, so that it is “without these conceptions,” in other words, without grasping for inherent existence, “just as space is” free of that.
+Atisha says to “abide in absorbed concentration devoid of such concepts,” and that the only way it can be devoid of this conceptual thought is with the understanding of voidness – not only voidness, but the voidness of voidness.
+By staying with this non-conceptual cognition of voidness, that will clear the mind, so that it is “devoid of such concepts”; in other words, it will be without grasping for self-established existence, “like space” is free of that.

 The second verse that Atisha quotes:

-(57) Also, from The Dharani Formula for Engaging in the Non-conceptual, he has said, “If the Offspring of the Triumphant Offspring of the Triumphant
+(57) Also, from The Dharani Formula for Engaging in the Non-Conceptual, he has said, “If the Offspring of the Triumphant

-That means that if you’re on the bodhisattva path, you really have to think about – this is “contemplate” – think about what it means to be non-conceptual, what actually is the point of non-conceptuality.
-When we really understand what it means to be non-conceptual then, through meditation in accordance with that correct understanding, we’ll be able to break through this level of conceptual cognition and “attain the state of no such conceptions,” in other words, non-conceptual cognition of voidness.
+That means that if we’re on the bodhisattva path, we really have to think about – that is, “contemplate” – what it means to be non-conceptual, what actually is the point of non-conceptuality.
+When we really understand what it means to be non-conceptual, then, through meditation in accordance with that correct understanding, we’ll be able to break through this level of conceptual cognition and “attain a non-conceptual state,” the state of non-conceptual cognition of voidness.

 Remember, when we talk about non-conceptual cognition, there are two types.
-There’s non-conceptual sense cognition – seeing, hearing, etc. – these things are automatically non-conceptual, but they’re still accompanied by unawareness.
-We’re unaware of how what we’re seeing exists.
+There’s non-conceptual sense cognition – seeing, hearing, etc. These things are automatically non-conceptual, but they’re still accompanied by unawareness.
+We’re unaware that the way that what we’re seeing appears to exist is a false appearance; it does not correspond to how things actually exist.
 That’s not what we’re aiming for, to just have non-conceptual sense cognition; we have that anyway.
-What we’re aiming for is non-conceptual cognition of voidness; that’s what we’re aiming for, and that’s only attained by getting rid of grasping for inherent existence.
-So, we have to understand very clearly what it means, this “state of no conceptions.”
+What we’re aiming for is non-conceptual cognition of voidness; and that’s only attained by refuting and thus getting rid of grasping for self-established existence.
+We have to understand very clearly what it means, this “non-conceptual state.”

-(58) When you have become certain, by these quotations and lines of reasoning, that all things are devoid of inherent existence and without an (inherently existent) arising, meditate in a state of no conceptual thoughts (of inherent existence).
+(58) When you have become certain, by these quotations and lines of reasoning, that all things are devoid of self-established existence and without a (self-established) arising, meditate in a state of no conceptual thoughts (of self-established existence).